cloud-custodian/cloud-custodian/docs/source/quickstart/advanced.rst

 or response time.
 These needs are usually specific to certain use cases and cloud resources.

-:caution box: Usage of this feature should consider trade offs as some features such as caching might not be as effective.
+Caution: Usage of this feature should consider trade offs as some features such as caching might not be as effective.

 Support for Server-side filters is defined per-resource and handled in the